ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 If enabled, this plugin should be used in place of `stdout_pretty_tests_report`.

+[stdout_ide_tests_report]: ../plugins/stdout_ide_tests_report

 [IDEs]: https://www.throwtheswitch.org/ide

 ### Ceedling plugin `stdout_teamcity_tests_report`

 [TeamCity] is one of the original Continuous Integration server products.

-This plugin processes test results into TeamCity service messages printed to the console.
+[This plugin][stdout_teamcity_tests_report] processes test results into TeamCity service messages printed to the console.
 TeamCity's service messages are unique to the product and allow the CI server to extract build steps, test results, and more from software builds if present.

 The output of this plugin is useful in actual CI builds but is unhelpful in local developer builds.
 See the plugin's documentation for options to enable this plugin only in CI builds and not in local builds.

 [TeamCity]: https://jetbrains.com/teamcity
+[stdout_teamcity_tests_report]: ../plugins/stdout_teamcity_tests_report

 ### Ceedling plugin `stdout_gtestlike_tests_report`

-This plugin collects test results and prints them to the console in a format that mimics [Google Test's output][gtest-sample-output].
+[This plugin][stdout_gtestlike_tests_report] collects test results and prints them to the console in a format that mimics [Google Test's output] [gtest-sample-output].
 Google Test output is both human readable and recognized by a variety of reporting tools, IDEs, and Continuous Integration servers.

 If enabled, this plugin should be used in place of `stdout_pretty_tests_report`.

 [gtest-sample-output]:
 https://subscription.packtpub.com/book/programming/9781800208988/11/ch11lvl1sec31/controlling-output-with-google-test
+[stdout_gtestlike_tests_report]: ../plugins/stdout_gtestlike_tests_report

 ### Ceedling plugin `command_hooks`

-This plugin provides a simple means for connecting Ceedling's build events to Ceedling tool entries you define in your project configuration (see `:tools` documentation).
+[This plugin][command-hooks] provides a simple means for connecting Ceedling's build events to Ceedling tool entries you define in your project configuration (see `:tools` documentation).
 In this way you can easily connect your own scripts or command line utilities to build steps without creating an entire custom plugin.

+[//]: # (Links defined in a previous section)

 ### Ceedling plugin `module_generator`